Your Organic Garden in July

 - Beware of carrot fly when thinning carrots; the scent released from the bruised foliage will attract the pests.
 Use a fine mesh barrier to protect plants.

-- Also use fine mesh to protect brassicas from cabbage white butterflies.
+- Also use a fine mesh to protect brassicas from cabbage white butterflies.
 Check plants for eggs and caterpillars, and squash any on sight to reduce infestations.
 Ditto for peas and pea moth.

 - If slugs are a problem, check your traps, especially after rain.
 This could be a daily task.
 See Slug controls.
 Slug controls for organic growers are available from the Organic Gardening catalogue.